 What Will I See When Visiting?

-The Welcome Center provides a reception area for visitors and is home to the Old Pioneer Gift Shop.
+The Welcome Center provides a reception area for visitors and is home to the Gift Shop.
 Although constructed in 1970, the building incorporates numerous architectural treasures from the area: chandeliers from The Colony Restaurant (1960s-1970s), stained glass windows from the Pier home on Main Street, and a water “bubbler” from in front of the old JC Penney store on South Main Street, Fond du Lac.
-Available for sale in the Gift Shop are Wisconsin history books on diverse topics, Fond du Lac area souvenirs, homemade items, Lake Winnebago inspired candles, and much more!
+Available for sale in the Gift Shop are Wisconsin history books on diverse topics, Fond du Lac area and Galloway House and Village souvenirs, hand-crafted items, and much more!

-Inside the Welcome Center is Hope’s Candy Store, a delightful exhibit of candy-making equipment, decorations, back bar and display cases — with sweet treats for sale!
+Inside the Welcome Center is Hope’s Candy Store, a delightful exhibit of candy-making equipment, decorations, back bar and display cases.
 In 1888 George Hope, Sr. started the business selling popcorn balls, roasted peanuts and hard candies.
 His special creation was a unique homemade product called Original Pan Candy.
 The candy-making business was passed down through the family and eventually sold to Henry Wetter and Royal Brazier.
 Also on exhibit is the rich history of Boex-Holman or Bonita Candy Factory, located at First and Adams Street, Fond du Lac.
 Learn about candy creation, the talented female labor force, how candy was touted as a cure for alcoholism, and the cutting edge methods (post-World War I) for climate controlling the warehouse.

 Blakely Museum (2)